Color and Typography

-But Bowdoin itself is a very vibrant place—our natural surroundings change day-to-day, and remind us just how lucky we are to live in Maine.
+But Bowdoin itself is a very vibrant place—our natural surroundings change daily and remind us just how lucky we are to live in Maine.

 If you need more detailed usage requirements, or specifications for coated vs. uncoated papers, please reach out—we're happy to help!

 The Mrs Eaves, Mrs Eaves XL, Mr Eaves XL Sans, and Mr Eaves XL Sans Narrow font families are the primary typefaces for Bowdoin College communications.
 Mrs Eaves was chosen for its relationship to the wordmark, and Mr Eaves XL Sans was chosen as a sans-serif companion.

 Within each of these families, a wide range of styles and weights are available for use.
 The combination of these complementary families allows for flexibility and creative expression in text and display.